hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 **Empty**

-By default, the trigger is empty, indicating that nothing is selected.
+The trigger is empty by default, indicating that nothing is selected.

 ![Showing an empty trigger, indicating to the user there is no option selected yet](/assets/components/form/super-select/super-select-trigger-empty.png)